-In addition to her consulting practice, Katie is a faculty member of Catalysis (formerly the Thedacare Center for Healthcare Value) and the Lean Enterprise Institute, is a coach for the Fisher School of Business MBOE program, and serves on the Quality and Patient Experience Board Committee at El Camino Hospital in Silicon Valley.
+In addition to consulting and coaching, I am a faculty member of Catalysis (formerly the Thedacare Center for Healthcare Value) and the Lean Enterprise Institute where I teach workshops about coaching and problem solving.
+I also coach masters students in the Fisher School of Business MBOE program and serve as a Member of the Board for the Mother’s Milk Bank and a Member of the Quality and Patient Experience Board Committee at El Camino Hospital.

-Some blog posts that highlight Katie’s work and coaching principles include:
+Some blog posts that highlight my work and coaching principles include:

 - Coaching for Improvement: not just Lean, Toyota, or Silicon Valley methods….just good leadership